fabrataz/KiCadFreerouteScript/README.md

 Now, the workflow for using this:

 Export DSN (File -> Export -> Specctra DSN…) using the default filename for your PCB (board.kicad_pcb would be board.dsn, for example).

 Click the Freeroute button/tool entry.
 This should launch the usual Freeroute GUI, with your design already loaded.
 NOTE: The KiCAD UI might be unresponsive at this point, as it’s waiting for Freeroute to finish running.

 Run your autoroute in Freeroute (Click the Autorouter button, wait, File -> Export Specctra Session File), then exit Freeroute.

 Back in KiCAD, Import the session file (File -> Import -> Specctra Session…).

 Done!

-(This post has been mirrored into the repository at the bitbucket repository in the first link for anybody who might like to link to that instead.)
+(for the original post see the bitbucket link above)